MakeSchool-Tutorials/Make-Chat-Tutorial/P00-Start-Slacking/content.md

 # HTML5 Bidirectional Communication => WebSocket

-Before we jump into building with websockets, lets take a second to look at where the WebSocket standard came from and it works.
+Before we jump into building with websockets, lets take a second to look at where the WebSocket standard came from and how it works.
 Much of this complexity is buried into the libraries and tools we use, so lets take a minute to look at them.

 As HTML5 was being developed, it became clear that the web needed a bidirectional **full-duplex** standard to allow for bidirectional communication.
 A new standard called WebSocket was recommended in June of 2008 by Michael Carter—an influential HTML5 game developer.